'Extreme impacts': Milton to become major hurricane, barrel ashore near Tampa Bay midweek

 As the extreme scope of Helene’s damage has become clearer in the days since the storm, AccuWeather is estimating total costs from the hurricane to exceed the GDP of the country of Hungary.

 Just days after the devastating impacts of Hurricane Helene, another significant tropical threat to the U.S. is lurking in the Gulf of Mexico.
-AccuWeather hurricane experts are warning that Milton, now a tropical storm, will strengthen into a major hurricane and plow ashore in the west-central Florida peninsula later this week.
+AccuWeather hurricane experts are warning that Hurricane Milton will strengthen into a major hurricane and plow ashore in the west-central Florida peninsula later this week.

 Impacts ranging from a devastating storm surge to major flooding from rain, damaging wind gusts, pounding surf and tornadoes are expected in Florida as Milton moves through during the middle of the week.
 Because of the risk, Florida Governor Ron DeSantis has declared a state of emergency and is urging that preparations to protect life and property should begin immediately.

-Milton, as seen on AccuWeather RealVue™ Enhanced Satellite on Sunday morning, local time, Oct.
+Hurricane Milton, as seen on AccuWeather RealVue™ Enhanced Satellite on Sunday afternoon, local time, Oct.
 6, 2024.

 Rapid intensification possible over the Gulf

-Before Milton moves ashore in Florida, it will have ample time to rapidly strengthen over the very warm waters of the Gulf of Mexico, warn AccuWeather meteorologists.
-That has already been seen this weekend, as the storm went from a tropical rainstorm to a depression to a named storm in just a matter of hours on Saturday.
+Before Milton moves ashore in Florida, it will have ample time to rapidly strengthen over the very warm waters of the Gulf of Mexico.
+That has already been seen this weekend, as the storm went from a tropical rainstorm to a depression to a named storm in just a matter of hours on Saturday, and then a hurricane on Sunday afternoon.

 "The ocean heat content is at the highest level on record for this time of year in the Gulf, despite the recent passage of Helene," added AccuWeather Lead Hurricane Forecaster Alex DaSilva.
 "The deep, warm waters can act like rocket fuel for Milton, allowing for rapid intensification."